yiguo-17/bs-paint/README.md

 * Add a Dark Mode toggle that will change the general theme and also the colors to match.
 * Increase the number of squares on the canvas.
 You may have to adjust the size of the squares (or canvas).
 There is no real upper limit!
 I guess the number of pixels available to the user?
 Yeah, that's an actual upper limit.
 * Add an easter egg message to `.message` that activates when the user draws a particular pattern.
 Checking for a particular pattern can be difficult if you make too complex a one, so start with something simple and expand from there to as weird an easter egg as you can.
 * Allow the user to dynamically allocate the size of the canvas.
 You'll have to take in the desired canvas size from the user (an input box, maybe?), then make the right number of squares dynamically.
+Changing `gridWidth` will be part of it, but you'd also need to set `gridtemplate-rows` and `grid-template-columns`.
 * Add some more tools besides a simple paintbrush.
 Here are some examples, but feel free to come up with your own ideas!
   * A tool that colors a square and its neighbors.
   * A tool that combines colors.
 For example, if the color is red and you paint it yellow with this tool, you get orange.